 Luckily, CoTZ Face Tinted does an amazing job.
 I wore it a few times in different settings (with makeup, without, in the sun, during physical activity etc) and didn’t have a single issue.

 I didn’t experience any redness or dryness on my face and even when sweating, the sunscreen stayed where it was meant to.

 The combination of zinc oxide and titanium dioxide is hard to beat.
 They’re the two most effective sunscreens and give you comprehensive broad spectrum protection.
 This means you’re covered from the full UV spectrum both UVA and UVB.

-The SPF 40 rating means 97.5% of UVB radiation (the stuff that cause sunburn) will get through.
+The SPF 40 rating means 97.5% of UVB radiation (the stuff that cause sunburn) won’t get through.
 This is higher than the minimum SPF 30 recommended by the experts at the Skin Cancer Foundation.

 The 80 minute water resistance (which is the longest available) is great.
 Just remember you’ll need to reapply every two hours or after toweling off.

 Although it comes out of the bottle dark, the end result is very pleasant.
 In the GIF above you’ll notice that it stays dark for a while as you work it in but eventually fades to a color close to my natural skin tone.

 The tint doesn’t completely disappear and it leaves you with a slight, natural-looking tint that’ll take lighter skin tones more towards a tan.

 I enjoyed this tint and found it blended well with my makeup, so I wouldn’t need to make any changes to insert it into my daily skincare routine.

 If you’re particularly pale and stick with lighter makeup tones, you might get away with the tint if you applied a thin layer – though this may compromise your sun protection.